 Most feel totally fine with what is shown on the lower level:

 CREATING?
 Oh, hell yes!

 HUSTLE?
 Please!
 Marketing?
 Nah!
 Sales?
 Okaaay, if there’s really no other way.

-You know what the real problem here is?
+Do you know what the real problem here is?

-If all the great creators do not find ways to either take care of the hustle or professionally delegating it – this means that the other guys and ladies who do not create on a real quality level, but are fine with the hustle and put in the money, time and effort there – they will get all the acclaim!
+If all the great creators do not find ways to either take care of the hustle or professionally delegate it – this means that the other guys and ladies who do not create on a real quality level, but are fine with the hustle and put in the money, time and effort there – they will get all the acclaim!

 Also, a solid dose of Dunning Krüger syndrome nicely helps with the hustle mode.